A quick tutorial on how to cook the best wild rice right on your stove. Serve as a side dish or add this healthy grain to salads or soups.

 How to Cook Wild Rice

-Commercially grown wild rice has a mild nutty flavour but rice grown in an open slough can often taste a little too ‘wild’.
+Commercially grown varities have a mild nutty flavour but rice grown in an open slough can often taste a little too ‘wild’.
 Cooking the rice in the same water all the way through is fine for commercial rice but since I get my rice from Northern Manitoba or Saskatchewan I pre-cook it for ten minutes first.
 Then I drain it and add a second amount of water.
 It takes a little more time to cook it this way but the end result is much tastier.